 - processes that act on and shape the earth’s surface.

-Dr. Bartholomaus is an Assistant Professor at the University of Idaho, in Moscow, ID.
+The Glacier Dynamics Group is led by Dr. Timothy Bartholomaus in Moscow, ID.
+Dr. Bartholomaus is a glaciologist, geophysicist, educator and Assistant Professor.
 He was formerly a Research Associate and Postdoctoral Fellow at the University of Texas Institute for Geophysics, in Austin, TX.
 He received a Ph.D. in Geophysics from the University of Alaska in Fairbanks in December 2013, completed a master’s degree at the University of Colorado Boulder, and a bachelor’s degree at Dartmouth College.